 Is there any carnival designer you admire the most? or fashion designer?

-I have a lot of respect for different kind of all designers.
+I have a lot of respect for different kinds of designers.
 Solange Govia, Anya Young Chee Are the two female designers in Trinidad that I have always looked up to and love their work!
 Here in the UK we also have some very talented designers such as Paul From Ucom, Kelly from Bacchanalia, Vanisha from DBL , Sophia from Wassiville, Anna-Maria from Limitless Mas and Fredo from AE concepts!
-They’re all such great people with individual styles and ideas and their work speaks for its self.
+They’re all such great people with individual styles and ideas and their work speaks for itself.

 How do you get the materials? or where do get the materials from?